 We cannot stress this enough, because we see it all the time in the companies with whom we work: If you don’t involve your people, every project, campaign or process that has anything to do with change or transformation will fail.
 That is why most of our customers, when they plan to implement an employee app, form focus groups, run polls and surveys, or find influencers to make the introduction of a new communication tool a success.
 Which ultimately also is a big change.
 When you as an internal communicator play a vital role during transformations like that, you can make your position in the company a key one, not only during times of change or crisis.

 RHI Magnesita went through one of the biggest mergers in company history and had to overcome many organizational barriers.
-Nevertheless, by making communication with their employees one of the most important priorities during the change process, they were able to align their workforce under a unified company culture while at the same time establishing modern and collaborative internal communication that involves everyone.
+Nevertheless, by making communication with their employees one of the most important priorities during the change process, they were able to align their workforce under a unified company culture.
+At the same time they established modern and collaborative internal communication that involves everyone.
 The fusion was a huge success and worth every penny, as the company is now looking at a solid business development and highly efficient operational processes.